-- In April 2013 I was honoured as “Best Prof” by the Software Engineering Club at McMaster.
+- In April 2013 I was honored as “Best Prof” by the Software Engineering Club at McMaster.

-- In July — December, 2012 I was a visiting professor in the mathematics deptartment at the University of California at San Diego.
+- In July — December, 2012 I was a visiting professor in the mathematics department at the University of California at San Diego.

 - I was the Winner of the 2010/2011 McMaster Student Union teaching award for the faculty of Engineering. [photo]